 Looking for an American-made, American-sourced line of cosmetics?
 You’ll find it in Southern Magnolia, whose entire mineral makeup line is made in Kentucky and promises all-natural, gluten-free, mineral makeup that “hides your flaws, not your face.”
-Its Full Coverage Matte Mineral Foundation is a favorite.
+Their Full Coverage Matte Mineral Foundation is a favorite.

 Mountaineer grooming products

 All Mountaineer Brand products are handcrafted in West Virginia.
 This beard grooming kit, which consists of Timber Beard Oil, Timber Beard Wash, and Magic Beard Balm, all wrapped up in a burlap bag with a brush, contains everything a guy needs to start a beard and keep it looking epic.
 The Mountaineer Brand beard grooming care kit pictured here comes wrapped in a charming burlap bag that makes it easy to gift.